Jianing-Qiu/Awesome-Healthcare-Foundation-Models/README.md

 ## Large Multi-modal Models

+### Healthcare Domain

 * GPT-4 Technical Report [[Paper]](https://arxiv.org/pdf/2303.08774.pdf)

 * Expert-level detection of pathologies from unannotated chest X-ray images via self-supervised learning [[Paper]](https://www.nature.com/articles/s41551-022-00936-9)

 * Contrastive Learning of Medical Visual Representations from Paired Images and Text [[Paper]](https://arxiv.org/pdf/2010.00747.pdf)

+### General Domain

-## Applications of Large AI Models in Health Informatics
+## Applications of Large AI Models in Healthcare

+Note that some of the following models were not targeted at healthcare applications initially but may have the potential to be transferred to the healthcare domain or inspire future development.

 ###  Medical Robotics